“Humility Always Wins”

 As a staff attorney for the Maryland Department of Business and Economic Development, he found himself doing political work and considered taking a government relations role.
 When he saw an opening for a special assistant to the president for government and community relations position at Loyola, he applied.

-During his 17 years at Loyola, Sawyer has assumed more responsibilities, serving most recently for 11 years as Loyola’s vice president for administration.
+During his nearly 20 years at Loyola, Sawyer has assumed more responsibilities, serving most recently for 11 years as Loyola’s vice president for administration.

 “Loyola’s future is only as bright as our alumni and supporters want it to be, and probably no brighter,” said Sawyer, who also completed the Harvard Graduate School of Education’s Institute for Educational Management program.